streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 2024-04-21 21:30:12 Done
 ```

-#### A note regarding errors when creating the ingress
+#### Ingress errors
-If you get an error like thiswhen trying to create an ingress:
+If you get an error like this when trying to create an ingress:
 ```
 Warning: path /sdc2(/|$)(.*) cannot be used with pathType Prefix Error from server (BadRequest): error when creating "/Users/mark/Downloads/deployment.yaml": admission webhook "validate.nginx.ingress.kubernetes.io" denied the request: ingress contains invalid paths: path /sdc2(/|$)(.*) cannot be used with pathType Prefix